wayfareio/wayfare.io/_posts/2016-05-23-member-monday-kati-stubblebine.markdown

 **Why did you decide to work out of Wayfare?**

 I really like getting up in the morning with somewhere to go.
 It gives my day a lot more intention than just walking from my bedroom to my kitchen table and sitting down to work.
 What I realized after I started working here was that I also really missed having a sense of community.
-There's something about surrounding yourself with likeminded people all working towards something that can't be reproduced.
+There's something about surrounding yourself with like-minded people all working towards something that can't be reproduced.

 **What are some ways (if any) we can support you and get involved with your work?**